 Our yearly financial statements can be seen at the Charities Commission

-Feel free to contact me about becoming a greendot, seeking native restoration advice, or becoming a volunteer for our Spring planting days.
-Email: email@example.com
+You can contact me about planting your Greendot, seeking native restoration advice, or becoming a volunteer for our Spring planting days.
+Email: [email protected]

 Kids Discovery Plantout Program Coordinator – Lou Drage

 Kia Ora.
 I am super excited to be working with Selwyn schools on the Kids Discovery Plant-out project and helping students with ongoing monitoring of their native restoration sites.
-With the coordinator Elizabeth, we will be organizing and leading all Canterbury plant out activities in the coming seasons.
+With coordinator Letitia, we will be organizing and leading all Canterbury plant out activities in the coming seasons.

 Over the past ten years I have completed a native restoration project on our farm in Banks Peninsula.
 We have planted the waterways and created bird corridors for Tui, Bellbird and Kereru.